 How We Delivered

-- First we listen.
+- First, we listen.
 We engage with a consortium of franchise owners to understand what they believe worked, what they heard from their customers, any issues they had, and of course to review the year-over-year (and month by month) numbers of total inquiries, appointments run, average job size/cost, and total revenue.
-We then use that data to form some initial thoughts and parameters around our buy for the coming season, and things we want to improve.
+We then use that data to form some initial thoughts and parameters around our buy for the coming season, and KPI’s that need to improve.

 - Second, we then give an opportunity for every station in the market to respond, regardless of their format, demographics, rank, cost per point, etc. By involving every station in the market, we ensure that we’re not subconsciously filtering out stations that might not be a top 3 pick based on demographics, but if they come to the table with a low enough cost, could be a good secondary station to add an audience not being reached anywhere else.
 Additionally, stations that have been consistently a good performer for us know that every year is a fresh start – they still have to come to the table with an attractive schedule in order to make it on the buy.

 - Third, we ensure that we establish direct, local relationships with each station rep, sales manager, and traffic manager.
 These are the people that decide where your spots run, who gets bonus when inventory is light, and who gets bumped when inventory is tight.
 We treat these reps as our partners in the client’s success, and while we negotiate aggressively to get the best possible rates for our clients, we also work with them so they understand our goals, and can work to help us meet them.